pocato3rd/dndSpellBook/README.md

 ./venv/Scripts/python.exe generate_cards.py --input_file ./spell_list_inputs.csv --output_dir ./output/my_character_cards
 ```

+### Adding Custom Spells:

+Spell generation is via the input spreadsheet file.
+You can add custom spells simply by adding new rows to the input file.

+For the description column, description paragraphs should be separated using the pipe (`|`) character.

+HTML tags can be used to add additional formatting.
+Supported tags:

+* Style: bold (`<strong>`) and italicized (`<em>`)
+* Lists: Unordered (`<ul>`), ordered (`<ol>`), and list items (`<li>`)

+If your custom spell requires a table (e.g. Chaos Bolt), that table must be defined as an HTML file in `resources/tables` with the file name `<spell name>_<i>.html` where spell name is your input spell name and i is the 0-indexed table (multiple tables per spell are supported, see Control Weather)

+If you're not familar with generating HTML tables, you can use a generator website such as [HTML Tables Generator](https://www.tablesgenerator.com/html_tables).

 ## Warning

 Do not manipulate anything in the `resources` folder.
 That folder is pretty load-bearing

+## Licensing

+The spell data is sourced from https://dnd5e.wikidot.com which is licensed under the [Creative Commons Attribution-ShareAlike 3.0 License](https://creativecommons.org/licenses/by-sa/3.0/)

+The sourced data is minorly modified to fit within a CSV format, and then exported to the generated cards.
+This is data organization without changing the data content itself.

+This repository is not intended for commerical use, only for personal use.